 Since we’re reusing dress shirt materials, we already know that the material is washable.
 Since they’re used, prewashing and shrinking isn’t an issue here, but the shirts should be clean and dry.
-If you’re not using shirt materials, before sewing, where possible, all of your fabrics should be washed.
+If you’re not using shirt materials, where possible, all of your fabrics should be washed and dried before sewing.
 This is both for pre-shrinking and to reduce the risk of colours bleeding.
 Dry and, fabric permitting, iron flat for easier accurate measuring and cutting.

 If you aren’t using recycled shirt materials or don’t have a placket that you want to use, you can make matching faux placket using a strip of material with the raw edges ironed under and securely attach your own buttons.

-Making Mini Dress Shirt DIY Dog Bandanas from Recycled Dress Shirt Materials
+Making Mini Dress Shirt DIY Dog Bandanas from Recycled Shirt Materials

 Cutting fabrics for the body of the bandana: